 If you want a sprite to physically interact with other sprites while it's moving, don't teleport it!

-All of the other movement examples on this page are based on
+All of the other movement methods on this page work by changing the

-a p5.js Vector, you can use any Vector functions on it.
+vel is a p5.js Vector, you can use any Vector functions